Exploring the outdoors

 It's perfect for a day out at the seaside with the golden sands of Whitmore Bay offering a lovely spot for all the family to sandcastle and paddle.
 You can hire one of the colourful, iconic Barry Island beach huts for the day or explore the dazzling lights of nearby Barry Island Pleasure Park.
 To top it off, the promenade is full of thriving cafés, traditional fish and chip shops and amusement arcades.
 The beach is also accessible to those less able with the free loan of beach wheelchairs from Vale of Glamorgan Council.

-There is a lot more to Barry than the seafront too.
-Barry Tourist Railway runs regular heritage train rides.
-Barry War Museum is on the same site with a First World War replica trench and an Anderson shelter from the Second World War.
+There is a lot more to Barry than the seafront too, including Barry War Museum with a First World War replica trench and an Anderson shelter from the Second World War.
 Knap Lake and Gardens is a favourite spot for locals to relax and the gardens are lovely to walk around.
 Goodsheds is a cool collection of independent boutiques, cafés and diners, ideal for a bite to eat and a spot of retail therapy.

 Read more: Reasons to love Barry